Issue Trees: The Ultimate Guide with Detailed Examples

 Issue trees get their name because the primary issue that you are solving for can be broken down into smaller issues or branches.
 These issues can then be further broken down into even smaller issues or branches.

 This can be continued until you are left with a long list of small issues that are much simpler and more manageable.
-No matter how complicated or difficult a problem is, an issue true can provide a way to structure the problem to make it easier to solve.
+No matter how complicated or difficult a problem is, an issue tree can provide a way to structure the problem to make it easier to solve.

 As an example, let’s say that we are trying to help a lemonade stand increase their profits.
 The overall problem is determining how to increase profits.